Bleeding Gums in Miami: Causes, Treatment, and When to Call

 Should I stop flossing if my gums bleed?

-No. In many cases, gentle, consistent flossing helps improve gum health over time.
+No. In many cases, gentle and consistent flossing helps improve gum health over time.
 If bleeding continues, a dentist should evaluate your gums.

 When should I call a dentist for bleeding gums?